ibexa/documentation-user/docs/publishing/editorial_workflow.md

 # Editorial workflow

-With editorial workflow you can pass content between different stages in a preconfigured flow.
+With editorial workflow, you can pass content between different stages in a preconfigured flow.
 Typically, the stages correspond to different teams or departments that contribute to content and approve it.